 Hunting for the perfect wedding venue is undoubtedly one of the most exciting stages of the wedding planning process, however it's important to take in as much information as possible.
-If you don't ask all the questions and you are just admiring the view, you could end up missing a key element or worse-a hefty associated cost you weren't aware of!
-So before you put pen to paper, sit down with your fiancé or wedding coordinator to hash out the following questions:
+If you don't ask all the questions and you are just admiring the view, you could end up missing a key element or worse...a hefty associated cost you weren't aware of!
+So before you put pen to paper, sit down with your fiancé and wedding coordinator to hash out the following questions:

 Nobody is expected to pay their venue costs upfront - you can organise to pay your deposit and then a monthly instalment over the year you are planning your wedding.

 Open flames can be an issue with venues, especially if there is draping (fabrics) involved.
-So ask about having candles on display- as flames are not always a welcome element at every venue anymore.
+So ask about having candles on display- as flames are not always a welcome element at every venue.

 If you are an absolute foodie - be careful as your choice of caterer can be venue-specific.
 You may be subjected to your only choice being the in-house catering as part of the venue agreement.